SeasideSt/Seaside/README.md

+This is an experimental repository.
+For the Smalltalk sources, use the [Smalltalkhub repository](http://www.smalltalkhub.com/#!/~Seaside).

 [Seaside](http://www.seaside.st) provides a layered set of abstractions over HTTP and XHTML that let you build highly interactive web applications quickly, reusably and maintainably.
 It is based on Smalltalk, a proven and robust language that is implemented by  different vendors.
 Seaside includes:

   * [Programmatic XHTML generation](http://www.seaside.st/documentation/generating-html).
 A lot of markup is boilerplate: the same patterns of lists, links, forms and tables show up on page after page.
 Seaside has a rich API for generating XHTML that lets you abstract these patterns into convenient methods rather than pasting the same sequence of tags into templates every time.